-Following is a list of parameters and guide to refer to while deciding or choosing a weapon sight to go with.
+Following is a list of parameters and guides to refer to while deciding or choosing a weapon sight to go with.

 Quality of optics and electronics

-In an I2 weapon sight, it is the combination of high quality, near infra-red sensitive, fast optics and latest generation I2 tubes that provide the higher resolution, clear vision and a wider field of view (FoV) to the operator which allow him to acquire, recognise and engage with objects and targets even in near pitch dark conditions.
+In an I2 weapon sight, it is the combination of high quality, near infra-red sensitive, fast optics and latest generation I2 tubes that provide the higher resolution, clear vision and a wider field of view (FoV) to the operator which allows him to acquire, recognize and engage with objects and targets even in near pitch dark conditions.